-The N-400 form, produced by U.S. Citizenship and Immigration Services (USCIS), is the form that U.S. lawful permanent residents must fill out in order to apply for U.S. citizenship through a process called naturalization.
+The N-400 form, produced by U.S. Citizenship and Immigration Services (USCIS), is what U.S. lawful permanent residents must fill out in order to apply for U.S. citizenship through the process known as naturalization.
 However, both your basic eligibility and the timing of your application are important to understand before submitting this form (and paying the high fee for it; a minimum of $640 in early 2024, going up to a minimum $710 on April 1, 2024).

 With rare exceptions, people who haven't yet become permanent residents are not allowed to apply to naturalize at all.
 And once you've become a U.S. permanent resident, you'll need to consider the following timing issues:

 You must be at least 18 years of age in order to apply for naturalized U.S. citizenship.
 (However, there are situations in which younger people can obtain U.S. citizenship automatically, through their parents.)

 You are required to have lived in the United States as a lawful permanent resident for at least five years before applying to naturalize—though exceptions exist, as described next.

 If you got your U.S. residence as a refugees or asylee, you will benefit from something called "rollback," which allows you to count some of the time before you actually applied for your green card as if you already had permanent residence.
 If you entered the U.S. as a refugee, you can count all the time starting on your day of entry in the U.S., no matter how long it took you to apply for your green card.
 If you received asylum within the U.S., you can count one year of your asylum status toward your permanent residence.
 (Note: In either case, your green card will show the rolled-back date, so you'll still need to count five years from that date.)

 Spouses of U.S. citizens, who have been married and living with the citizen for the last three years, can apply to naturalize after three, rather than five years with a green card.